tensorflow/tensorboard/DEVELOPMENT.md

 ### Debugging Angular UI Tests Locally

 Here is a short summary of the various commands and their primary function.
 Please see below for more details.
-We recommand using `ibazle test` for regular work and `bazel run` for deep dive debugging.
+We recommand using `ibazel test` for regular work and `bazel run` for deep dive debugging.

 - `bazel test/run`: runs tests once and done.
 - `ibazel test`: supports file watching.
-- `ibazle run`: provides karma console breakpoint debugging; does not support file watching.
+- `ibazel run`: provides karma console breakpoint debugging; does not support file watching.
 - Both `ibazel test` and `ibazel run` supports `console.log` and `fit/fdescribe`, which are used to narrow down the test amount.

 1. Just run all webapp tests.
 The job stops after finished. `console.log` is not